bluebirdOT/SecureTheWorld/README.md

 # SecureTheWorld
-This is my repo of CyberPatriot scripts on my journey to SecureTheWorld
+This is my repo of scripts on my journey to SecureTheWorld

 # CyberPatriot Windows Hardening Script